survivejs/webpack-book/manuscript/packages/02_authoring.md

 ## Sharing Authorship

 As packages evolve, you may want to start developing with others.
-You could become the new maintainer of some project, or pass the torch to someone else.
+You could become the new maintainer of a project, or pass the torch to someone else.
 These things happen as packages evolve.

 npm provides certain commands for these purposes.
 It’s all behind `npm owner` namespace.
 More specifically, you’ll find `npm owner ls <package name>`, `npm owner add <user> <package name>` and `npm owner rm <user> <package name>` there.
 That’s about it.